-Close your eyes for a moment and listen.
+Close your eyes for a moment and listen the sounds of Serengeti.
 Listen for that rumble, a groundswell of two million wildebeests, zebras, and gazelles encircling you at this very moment in the Serengeti.

 What you’re hearing is the Great Migration, the largest movement of terrestrial creatures on the planet, a number exceeding the population of Barcelona.
 Add 70,000 buffalo, 7,000 elephants, 3,000 lions, tons of hippopotami and innumerable other species, and you begin to scratch the surface of the world you step into when entering Serengeti National Park.

 Now open your eyes and imagine staring directly at a lion.
 To experience the Serengeti is like this: looking into a pair of wild eyes and seeing a version of yourself looking back, a version with sharp teeth and present awareness, a version that lives in harmony with your surroundings.
 The Serengeti is a mirror to your own aliveness, and that feeling lives at the heart of safari: to encounter what remains free and true.
 But why all the hype about the Serengeti?
 Is it worth keeping on your bucket list?
 Without a doubt, the answer is: YES.

 Serengeti history (in 2 minutes)

 Before I gush about 5 reasons why the Serengeti is a bucket-list destination, you must first understand where it is, what it is, and why it exists.
 Ready?

 Okay, before colonial Europeans arrived into what’s now Northern Tanzania in the mid-1800s, the Maasai people grazed cattle here for hundreds of years in large swaths of the savannah, what we now call the Serengeti—in Swahili the word refers to “Endless Plains” or “Extended Place.”